Fish fries planned across Sarpy, Cass counties

 Bellevue

-St Matthew’s Knight of Columbus Council No. 11879 will hold Friday fish fries through March 31 from 5 to 7:30 p.m. at St Matthew’s Catholic School, 12210 S. 36th St. Traditional seated dine-in, with an enhanced menu, and carry-out service is available.
+St Matthew’s Knight of Columbus Council No. 11879 will hold a fish fry this Friday from 5 to 7:30 p.m. at St Matthew’s Catholic School, 12210 S. 36th St. Traditional seated dine-in, with an enhanced menu, and carry-out service is available.
 Entrees include fried and baked fish, fried shrimp, baked salmon (limited amounts), cheese pizza, tortellini and mac and cheese. sides include french fries or baked potatoes, coleslaw, and bread.
 Home-baked goods are offered by the St. Matthew’s women’s group, along with a cash bar.
 Cost is $12 for adults, $15 for salmon entree and $6 for children.

 Knights of Columbus Council No..
-6192 will hold Friday fish fries through April 7 at the Bellevue Knights Event Center, 1020 Lincoln Road, from from 5 to 7:30 p.m.
+6192 will hold fish fries Friday and April 7 at the Bellevue Knights Event Center, 1020 Lincoln Road, from from 5 to 7:30 p.m.

 People are also reading…